rxaviers/node-github-classes/README.md

-This is a GitHub REST API Object Oriented Programming experiment (and therefore very incomplete) for JavaScript.
+This is a GitHub REST API Object Oriented abstraction for JavaScript.
+This is still an experiment (and therefore very incomplete).
 It depends on [octokit/node-github](octokit/node-github).

 ## Motivation